roverwing/RoverWingHardware/docs/features/power.rst

 Power
 ===========
 The board can be powered by a 7-14V DC power supply such as 2 or 3 cell LiPO battery or  a 10-cell NiMH battery.
-The battery port uses JST VH male connector.
+There is a power indicator LED next to the power connector.

-We recommend using 18 AWG or larger cables for power supply;  see section :ref:`cables` for list of compatible cables and adapters.
+ The battery port uses XT30 male connector, so it can be used directly with batteries with XT30 female connector.
+We also include an adapter for connecting batteries with XT60 connector, one of the most popular connectors for LiPo batteries used for quadcopters and RC cars.
+See section :ref:`cables` for more information about available cables and adapters for connecting other types of batteries.
-There is also a power indicator LED next to the power connector.

  Note that the RoverWing **can not be powered via USB cable**.

 .. warning::

-    The VH connectors are polarized, so they can only be plugged in one way.
+    The XT 30 connector is  polarized, so it  can only be plugged in one way.
     Because of this, there  is no reverse  polarity protection on the board.
-If you are making your own power cables, make sure to use the same polarity convention as the RoverWing, otherwise you will permanently damage the board!!
+If you are making your own power cables, make sure to use the correct polarity, otherwise you will permanently damage the board!!

 The board has a 5V high-efficiency  buck voltage converter  which powers the